The following are the incorporation bylaws for Underground Theater, Inc.

 IX.
 DISPOSITION OF PROPERTY

 The sale, lease, exchange or other disposition of all or substantially all of the Organization’s property and assets other than in the usual and regular course of activities of the Organization must be approved by a General Patronage Vote and pass by not less than two-thirds majority prior to the transaction.
-Members shall be provided with notice and a copy or summary of a description of the transaction no later than forty-five (45) days prior to the General Membership Vote in a manner in accordance with Section V.I.2.a. above.
+Patrons shall be provided with notice and a copy or summary of a description of the transaction no later than forty-five (45) days prior to the General Patron Vote in a manner in accordance with Section V.I.2.a. above.
 The notice and copy or summary of the transaction shall conform to applicable law.

 A. Required Vote.